MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

 1. In the **Globalization features** workspace, select the **Electronic Invoicing** title.
 2. On the **Electronic Invoicing features** page, on the **Setups** tab, select **Add**, **Delete**, or **Edit** to manage the Electronic Invoicing feature setup.

-To generate sales invoice csv file, the Sales invoice feature setup is required.

 #### Configure the sales invoice feature setup
+To generate sthe ales invoice csv file, set up the Sales invoice feature.

 1. On the **Electronic Invoicing features** page, on the **Setups** tab, in the **Feature setup** column, select **Invoice issued**.
 2. Select **Edit** to review or configure the actions, applicability rules, and variables.